Should I sell my house or rent it out?

 If you expect home values will go up in your area

 It’s impossible to foresee with 100 percent accuracy where the housing market is headed.
 That being said, you may be able make an informed prediction.
-If you expect that your current home’s value will increase within a few years or less, you might want to consider renting it out now and selling later, to take advantage of appreciation.
+If you expect that your current home’s value will increase within a few years or less, you might want to consider renting it out now and selling later, to take advantage of the price appreciation.

 Renting vs. selling: Costs to consider

 Both renting and selling a home will incur costs.
-One of the most important things to think about is whether the rental income you’d receive will be enough to cover the mortgage and upkeep.
+One of the most important things to think about is whether the rental income you’d receive will be enough to cover the property’s mortgage and upkeep.

 To determine how much rental income you can reasonably expect to earn, take a look at what other similar properties are charging and weigh that against the costs of owning and maintaining the property — mortgage payments, maintenance, repairs, taxes, potentially hiring a property management company.
 From there, you can gauge whether you’ll be able to recoup your expenses and then some.